pobeng/pobeng.github.io/_posts/2014-11-01-halfway-through-1a-waterloo-engineering.md

 layout: post
 title: Halfway Through 1A Waterloo Engineering
 permalink: halfway-through-1a-waterloo-engineering
+description: Sorry that I haven’t posted anything in the past month.
+School and life has been extraordinarily busy!
+Remember when I mentioned how time flies?
+keywords: engineering, waterloo, busy, life, school
 ---

 >Hey everyone!
 Sorry that I haven’t posted anything in the past month.
 School and life has been extraordinarily busy!
 Remember when I mentioned how time flies?
 Well, it’s exactly how my life is right now.
 It feels as if the beginning of October was just yesterday.